The Complete Guide to Enterprise Content Marketing Strategy

 Measuring content performance and iterating on results

 Enterprise content marketing requires rigorous measurement and continuous iteration based on performance data.
 Vanity metrics like page views may feel impressive but don't correlate to business outcomes.
-Instead, focus on metrics that impact revenue and business results.
-Track organic traffic to understand whether you're attracting more qualified visitors from search over time.
-Monitor content engagement metrics to understand whether visitors are spending time with your content.
+Focus on metrics that directly connect to revenue.

-Measure lead generation directly by tracking form submissions, email signups, and webinar registrations driven by each piece of content.
-Most importantly, track how content contributes to MQL generation and ultimately to customer acquisition.
-Set up attribution modeling that shows which pieces of content influence customers most heavily during their buying journey.
-Was it the blog post they read early in their research, the comparison guide during consideration, or the case study just before purchase?
+Most importantly, track how content contributes to MQL generation and customer acquisition.
+Set up attribution modeling that shows which content pieces influence customers most during their buying journey.
+Was it the blog post they read early in research, the comparison guide during consideration, or the case study just before purchase?

 The investment required for enterprise success